lxr4m/ARCH-LVM-LUKS-SB/README.md

 # PREPARATION
 ### BIOS
-MAKE SURE YOUR BIOS IS VERSION 1.17 OR GREATER.
-Failure to do so may result in the BIOS setting changes BRICKING YOUR LAPTOP

 BIOS Settings:
 - Security -> **Secure Boot** -> Disabled
 - Configs -> Thunderbolt (TM) 3 -> **Thunderbolt BIOS Assist Mode** -> Enabled (Not required if you are using kernel 4.20 or newer)